thermoabric/ISAD251_dealineSystem_retake/README.md

 3. Parent can create deadline for specific child or all children.
 Complete
 4. Parent can add children.
 Complete
 5. Parent can view all children.
 Complete
-6. Parent can delete deadline.
+6. Parent can delete deadline of single and all children.
+Complete
 7. Parent can edit details and notes.
 8. Child can view appointments.
 Complete
-9. Child can add deadline details.
+9. Child can add deadline details to show task completed via details or notes input.
 10. child can move deadline.
-11. child can show task completed via details or notes input.